Residential rain gardens take shape throughout City

-Many residents in the City have small postage stamp front planting or grass areas and this application is ideal for those who want more color and less mowing.
-In this case the yard had a slight slope to the sidewalk so a small retaining wall was installed to hold the soil and level the garden. (click on the images to enlarge)
+Many residents in the City have small postage stamp front planting or grass area, and this application is ideal for those who want more color and less mowing.
+In this case the yard had a slight slope to the sidewalk, so a small retaining wall was installed to hold the soil and level the garden. (click images to enlarge)

 Gort-Walton Garden Transformation